-It’s been long I have not written a North-Indian recipe.
+It's been a long I have not written a North-Indian recipe.
 As a matter of fact, it actually took one bowl full of a badly made bowl full of Kadhi to come up with this post :).
 The Punjabi Kadhi that I ordered the other day for office lunch was significantly worse.
 It was enough to boost me to make the Kadhi Pakoda just the way I like it.
-I was not at all happy with the thing came from the nearby restaurant.
+I was not at all happy with the thing that came from the nearby restaurant.
 It was a bland curry prepared with under-fried Pakoda.
 Needless to say, no way like the Punjabi Kadhi I prefer.

-I learned the recipe I have shared here from the neighbouring auntie during our stay in Gurgaon.
-I used to have Punjabi Kadhi from my colleague’s lunch boxes also.
+I learned the recipe I have shared here from the neighboring auntie during our stay in Gurgaon.
+I used to have Punjabi Kadhi from my colleague's lunch boxes also.
 That Kadhi was a bit different with no onion and no garlic and also less spicy.
 Similarly, I used to have the Rajasthani Kadhi Pakoda and Sindhi Kadhi at the office also.
 All the versions were equally good yet different.
 I must mention the Kadhi Badi from Bihar that was a staple during my two years of stay in Gaya and Patna.

 Punjabi Kadhi aka Kadhi Pakoda!